 LSC committees should provide information and material suitable for posting to the designated social media posters as needed.

-In order to post a picture in which a minor athlete’s face is prominent, it is necessary to obtain permission from that individual to post the picture on a social media site.
+To post a picture in which a minor athlete’s face is prominent, it is necessary to obtain permission from that individual’s parent/guardian to post the picture on a social media site.